github/docs/content/authentication/keeping-your-account-and-data-secure/token-expiration-and-revocation.md

 This article explains the possible reasons your {% data variables.product.product_name %} token might be revoked or expire.

-{% note %}
+> [!NOTE]

-**Note:** When a {% data variables.product.pat_generic %} or OAuth token expires or is revoked, you may see an `oauth_authorization.destroy` action in your security log.
+> When a {% data variables.product.pat_generic %} or OAuth token expires or is revoked, you may see an `oauth_authorization.destroy` action in your security log.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/reviewing-your-security-log)."

-{% endnote %}

 ## Token revoked after reaching its expiration date